Admission Requirements

 GRE

-• Official GRE scores must be submitted with the CASPA application and received by July 31.
-GRE scores are valid within five years of matriculation as of the test date.
-The most recent GRE scores will be considered for admission.
+• The GRE General Test is required for admission.
+Official GRE General Test scores must be submitted with the CASPA application and received by August 1.
+GRE General Test scores are valid within five years of matriculation as of the test date.

-• Students must submit official GRE scores directly to CASPA from ETS.
+• The most recent GRE General Test scores will be considered for admission.
+Students must submit official GRE General Test scores directly to CASPA from ETS.
 Do not send GRE scores to Ohio University’s campus.

-• OHIO's CASPA specific GRE code is: 0957
+• OHIO's CASPA-specific GRE code is: 0957

 Previous Healthcare Experience

 • Students are required to have patient care experience acquired within five years of matriculation.
-Experiences can be full-time, part-time or volunteer.
+Experiences can be full-time, part-time, or volunteer.
 Clinical experiences will be evaluated on the quality and quantity of the experience.
 The program does not require a minimum number of hours.
 See the FAQ page for examples of roles that are accepted.

-• For Ohio University students, PA 2100 Introduction to the PA Profession can be substituted for the healthcare experience requirement, however additional hands-on patient care experience is highly recommended.
+• For Ohio University students, PA 2100 Introduction to the PA Profession can be substituted for the health care experience requirement, however additional hands-on patient care experience is highly recommended.

-Letters of Recommendation:
+Letters of Recommendation

 • Candidates must submit two letters of recommendation.
 At least one letter of recommendation must be from a non-related, practicing PA or Physician (MD or DO).
 The other reference must be from someone who has observed the applicant in an academic or professional setting.

-Community Service & Leadership Experience:
+Community Service & Leadership Experience

 • Candidates may report community service and leadership experience acquired within five years of matriculation.
 Experiences will be evaluated on the quality and quantity of the experience.